withastro/docs/src/pages/en/guides/deploy/github.md

     :::note
     Don't set a `base` parameter if:

-    - your repository is named `<YOUR_USERNAME>.github.io`
+    - Your repository is named `<YOUR_USERNAME>.github.io`.
-    - you're using a custom domain
+    - You're using a custom domain.

     :::

     :::caution
-    If you are setting up `base` only to deploy to GitHub do not forget to update your routes to include your `base`.
+        If you did not previously have a value for `base` set, and are only configuring this value so that you can deploy to GitHub, you must update your internal page links to now include your `base`.

     ```astro
     <a href="/my-repo/about">About</a>